ArneBinder/pytorch-ie/README.md

 -   describe: `_config` and `prepare` and `from_pretrained` / `save_pretraiend`

-You can find some working taskmodules for text and token classification, text classification based relation extraction, or joint entity and relation classification and others in the package `pytorch_ie.taskmodules`.
+You can find some predefined taskmodules for *text-* and *token classification*, *text classification based relation extraction*, *joint entity and relation classification* and other use cases in the package `pytorch_ie.taskmodules`.

 ### 🧮 Model